-The University has updated its Conflict of Interest in Research policy #2370.005 to comply with revised regulations of the U.S. Department of Health and Human Services, Public Health Service (PHS) effective August 24, 2012.
-The complete updated policy may be viewed at http://policies.fiu.edu/files/572.pdf.
+The University has updated its Conflict of Interest in Research Policy #2370.005 to comply with revised regulations of the U.S. Department of Health and Human Services, Public Health Service (PHS) effective August 24, 2012.
+The complete updated policy may be viewed at https://policies.fiu.edu/policy/572.

 The updated policy furthers the University's emphasis on promoting objectivity in research by establishing and maintaining standards that ensure that the design, conduct, and reporting of research are free from bias due to an impermissible conflict of interest.
 This page provides an overview of the new requirements and processes in light of the updated policy.
 If you have particular questions about your sponsored project proposal or award, please contact your Pre-Award representative at 305-348-2494 .